Share it on

 Bengaluru and many other large cities are facing huge crisis in terms of traffic and pollution.
 In this article, we are trying to highlight the fact that citizens need to take control in their hands instead of waiting for a miracle to happen.
 Citizens need to understand that “I’m The Traffic” instead “I’m in the traffic”.
 We are analyzing how bad the situation is, what are the options available, how much dependent we can be on Govt, how number of vehicles are increasing day by day, our research and analysis over last 6 months on Tech Parks or large companies, should we have odd-even rule or can we do something about it.
-RideAlly Team is trying its bit to reduce traffic congestion by conducting a survey to connect commuters on a route and reduce number of vehicles on roads.
-All you need to do is to spare 30 seconds to share your travel time from/to your workplace at https://rideally.com/ImTheTraffic and we would connect you with other interested commuters.
-Absolutely, no charges whatsoever.
 If we together can reduce even 10 vehicles from roads, lives would get better.
-Please continue to read the analysis below to get more information.
+You might like to continue to read further to get more information.

 I stay at Bengaluru and traffic situation is worsening day by day.
 From my home to my workplace, it is just 2.5 Kms and it takes 30-45 minutes to travel that much.
 What could be 5 min peaceful travel has turned into a nightmare.
 Productivity and happiness goes down after such bumper to bumper drive.
 Many friends are working from home or taking innovative steps, like, starting early or late from home/office or taking different routes which is almost double in distance but ensures predictable time to reach home or office.